seanCodes/bootstrap-less-port/README.md

 This approach is recommended since it will result in a smaller CSS file by omitting the styles you don’t need.
 (Just be aware that some files are dependent on others.)

-Alternatively, you can get the entire framework by importing the default `bootstrap.less` file:
+Alternatively, you can get the entire framework by simply importing the package as a whole.
+(Or, if not using a package manager, importing `bootstrap-less-port/less/bootstrap` instead.)

 ```less
 // custom.less